mh-/corona-warn-companion-android/README.md

 If risk encounters are found, it shows the details:
 At which times and with which radio attenuation (roughly corresponds to the distance) did the encounters take place, and what level of transmission risk did the encounters have.
+For encounters that were recorded by RaMBLE, it can also display the location.

 ![-Example Details-](screenshots/details_en.png)